msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 # Moral sympathy

-# The four theories of perception
+# Understanding perception

 ## Mediate and immediate perception

-## Intentional and relational apprehension
+## Dependent and independent apprehension

 ## The four theories of perception